tracdnguyen/dog_catalog-cli-app/NOTES.md

 user types in dog_catalog

-Greets and shows a list of dog supply categories
+Greets user and shows a list of dog supply categories

 1. Leashes
 2. Collars
 3. Muzzles

+Which category would you like to view products for?